subquery/documentation/docs/faqs/faqs.md

 subql-node -f . --force-clean --subquery-name=<project-name>
 ```

-Note that it is recommended to use `--force-clean` when changing the `startBlock` within the project manifest (`project.yaml`) in order to begin reindexing from the configured block.
+Note that it is recommended to use `--force-clean` when changing the `startBlock` within the project manifest (`project.ts`) in order to begin reindexing from the configured block.
 If `startBlock` is changed without a `--force-clean` of the project, then the indexer will continue indexing with the previously configured `startBlock`.

 ## How can I optimise my project to speed it up?